 Instructions

-- Mince the garlic and ginger and cook it in a saucepan filled with vegetable oil.
+- Start off by making the sauce: Mince 1 garlic close and 1 tbsp ginger and cook it in a saucepan filled with 2 tbsp vegetable oil.
 Cook it over medium-high heat for 1 minute.

-- Add the brown sugar, soy sauce, and water.
-Cook over medium heat for 5 minutes.
+- Add the 1/4 cup brown sugar, 1 cup low sodium soy sauce, and 1/2 cup water.
+Bring to a simmer and cook over medium-low heat for 5 minutes.

-- Heat 1/3 cup vegetable oil in a wok and cook the beef in 2 batches.
-Once cooked, remove the beef and set aside.
+- Heat 1/3 cup vegetable oil in a 14-inch wok and cook the beef in 2 batches to avoid overcrowding and mushy texture.
+Once cooked, remove the beef and set it aside.

 - In the same wok, cook 1 clove minced garlic over medium heat for 1 minute.
-Then add the sliced yellow onion and cook until translucent.
+Then add 1 cup sliced yellow onion and cook until translucent.

 - Add the beef back into the wok and pour in the sauce.
-Cook for another 5 minutes.
+Bring to a simmer for another 5 minutes.

-- Add the sliced green onion to the wok and stir for about 2-3 minutes.
+- Add 2 bunches of sliced green onion to the beef and stir for about 2-3 minutes.
 Serve warm over hot rice.

 Notes